Views from An Englishman in Wales

 It all started when an Englishman and his wife gave up everything to start a new life in Wales.

-They both wanted to escape to the country, breathe fresh air, relax and spend more time together.
-The last thing they would have wished for was to look back with regret in five or ten years and think... why didn't we do this before?
+They wanted to escape to the city, breathe fresh air, relax, and spend more time together.
+The last thing they wanted was to look back in five or ten years and think: “Why didn’t we do this sooner?”

-So here we are.
-Perched on top of a hill with the Black Mountains in the East and beyond the Gwendraeth Valley, the Preseli Hills to the West.
+So here we are, perched on a hill with the Black Mountains to the east and the Preseli Hills to the west, beyond the Gwendraeth Valley.

-Take a look at previous Part One and Part Two of the story.
-The pictures and words show how we discovered this corner of Wales, the lifestyle change and the hard work of transforming a "badly-in-need-of-modernisation" property into a home.
+Take a look at Part One and Part Two of our story to see how we discovered this corner of Wales, embraced a new lifestyle, and transformed a “badly-in-need-of-modernisation” property into a home.

-To us, our new home is a reminder that with luck, plenty of determination, patience, hard work and vision: it is possible to build a dream.
+To us, our new home is a reminder that with luck, determination, patience, hard work, and vision, dreams really can come true.

 Sheep in the evening twilight at Upper Tumble, South Wales